- No one can legally remove correct information from your credit reports.

-If you have settled the debt with the collection agency, reach out with written correspondence that explains the circumstances that led to collections, why you would like the information removed from your credit reports and how your situation has changed.
+If you have settled the debt with the collection agency, reach out with written correspondence that explains the circumstances that led to collections, why you would like the information removed from your credit reports, and how your situation has changed.

 There’s no guarantee the collection agency will do anything on your behalf, but it never hurts to ask.
-If the collection agency does indeed remove the collection reporting from your credit reports, you will still see the late payment activity that led up to collections, which is harmful for your credit score.
+If the collection agency does indeed remove the collection reporting from your credit reports, you will still see the late payment activity that led up to collections, which is harmful to your credit score.
 However, having collection activity removed from your credit report while also showing a positive payment history going forward can help you get on the right track.

 Step 4: Write a “Pay for Delete” Letter